Skip to content

 Query

 Query calls the notify method of QueryCache whenever the server state changes.
-This method publishes events to all subscribers registered to the QueryCache.
+This method publishes events to all subscribers registered with the QueryCache.

 jsx